Intensive Outpatient Program - PROFESSIONAL TRACK

 Treatment Philosophy & Approach

 Dr. Esalen believes that treatment should provide connection with oneself, others and a recovery community.
 She believes we must align our hearts, bodies, minds and souls, and experience mastery opportunities including the chance to mentor others earlier in recovery.
 TLC provides treatment that is "just right," balanced between evidence-based skills approaches, with deep, interpersonal, psychospiritual process work.
-True healing cannot come exclusively from quantitative, impersonal, outcome-focused, "expert" and "sick patient" practices.
-And conquering an eating disorder cannot come from solely a kind, well-intentioned listener-therapists.
-The Lotus Collaborative believes recovery is best achieved by providing solid education, teaching loving awareness of oneself and others, skills training, and strategies to substitute eating disorder behaviors with is what one truly needs.
+True healing cannot come exclusively from quantitative, impersonal, outcome-focused, "expert" and "sick patient" practices - and conquering an eating disorder cannot come from solely a kind, well-intentioned listener/therapist.
+The Lotus Collaborative believes recovery is best achieved by providing solid education, teaching loving awareness of oneself and others, skills training, and strategies to substitute eating disorder behaviors with what one truly needs.

-The Lotus Collaborative's offers a unique blend of therapeutic approaches within our programming.
-While The Lotus Collaborative is not strictly a DBT (Dialectical Behavioral Therapy) program, the structure of our programming is influenced by DBT principles.
+The Lotus Collaborative offers a unique blend of therapeutic approaches within our programming, including Somatic Experiencing, Narrative Therapy, and Cognitive behavioral therapy (CBT).
+The structure of our programming also draws from Dialectical Behavioral Therapy (DBT) principles.
 DBT is a validated therapeutic approach that focuses on the development of healthy coping skills and emotional regulation.
-If you are interested in learning more about this treatment approach here is a helpful resource link: What is DBT?